Measurement Component

 The Case for Using self.settings

-- To analyze data.
+- Analyzing data.

-- Provides a coherent way to access settings in other components.
-For example, here we referenced a setting from the “number_gen” hardware component, asked it to update itself, and retrieved a value.
+- Provides a consistent way to access settings in other components.
+For example, here we referenced a setting from the

-- An easy way to generate a GUI and connect to widgets in GUIs, as you will see next.
+hardware component, updated it, and retrieved a value. - Offers an easy way to generate a GUI and connect to widgets in GUIs, as demonstrated next.

 Adding a Graphical User Interface